lassebomh/structjs/README.md

 const Players = array(4, Player);

-// Create a view for the type. const playersView = Players.createView();

-// `get` returns a proxy that will forward reads/writes to the buffer we'll bind later. const players = playersView.get();

 // Create a buffer.
 Has to be at least be the size of the type. const buffer = new ArrayBuffer(Players.size);

-// Bind the view to the buffer.
-This will make the proxy usable. playersView.bind(buffer);
+// Create a view for the type and bind it to the buffer. const playersView = Players.createView();

+playersView.bind(buffer);

+// `get` returns a object that will forward reads/writes to the buffer. const players = playersView.get();

 for (const player of players) {
   player.position.x += 1;